cdktf/cdktf-provider-google/docs/networkConnectivityInternalRange.java.md

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.6.0/docs/resources/network_connectivity_internal_range#labels NetworkConnectivityInternalRange#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.7.0/docs/resources/network_connectivity_internal_range#labels NetworkConnectivityInternalRange#labels}

+---

+##### `migration`<sup>Optional</sup> <a name="migration" id="@cdktf/provider-google.networkConnectivityInternalRange.NetworkConnectivityInternalRange.Initializer.parameter.migration"></a>

+- *Type:* <a href="#@cdktf/provider-google.networkConnectivityInternalRange.NetworkConnectivityInternalRangeMigration">NetworkConnectivityInternalRangeMigration</a>

+migration block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.7.0/docs/resources/network_connectivity_internal_range#migration NetworkConnectivityInternalRange#migration}

 ---